ritiek/trunofficial/README.rst

 Disclaimer
 ----------

-This method of accessing Truecaller’s database may stop working any moment.
+This method of accessing Truecaller's database may stop working any moment.
 Use it at your own risk.

 License